To write the best motivation letter possible, take a look at the sample letter of motivation below, and then keep scrolling to find:

 Whatever you’re applying for, start your motivation letter with your most relevant information.
 If you bury your top selling point at the end of your letter, the reader may never even see it.

 After you write a good opening statement, continue describing your motivations for applying in 2–3 more paragraphs.
-And consider adding a bulleted list to make your motivation letter easier to read.
+And consider adding a bulleted list of your achievements to make your motivation letter easier to read.

 3. Close strong